Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Method

-\textbf{Removal of residual connection.} Any encoder or decoder layer contains residual connections around the auto-correlation and feed-forward blocks.
-To ensure that all information passes through the bottleneck, we remove the residual connection around the bottleneck component, potentially at the cost of a loss in performance.
-Otherwise, any concept, including the interpretable concepts, can be passed through the residual connection and compromise the effectiveness of the bottleneck.
-This modifies either the auto-correlation or the feed-forward block in bottleneck $\hat{\ell}$, depending on the type, as follows:
+\textbf{Removal of residual connection.} Any transformer layer contains residual connections around the attention and feed-forward blocks.
+To ensure that all information passes through the bottleneck, we remove the residual connection around the bottleneck, potentially at the cost of a loss in performance.
+Otherwise, any concept, including the interpretable concepts, can be passed through the residual connection and compromise the bottleneck.

-In the scenario that the number of components is equal to the number of interpretable concepts ($c=2$), the construction of the bottleneck limits learning domain-specific features from the data, which are not covered by the interpretable concepts.
+In the scenario that the number of components is equal to the number of interpretable concepts ($c=2$), the construction of the bottleneck limits learning domain-specific features from the data, other than the interpretable concepts.
 Therefore, we perform experiments where we allow an extra component in the bottleneck to not learn any pre-defined concept ($c=3$).
-In other words, the extra component serves as a side-channel, to which we refer to by \emph{free component}.
-No CKA loss is calculated using this component, and therefore this training set-up can be regarded as semi-supervised.
-The free component may partly restore what we lost by removing the residual connection, but with the advantage that we can monitor which information goes through it, and even visualize it (as in Section \ref{sec:compvisualizations}).
+In other words, the extra component serves as a \emph{side-channel} or \emph{free component}, on which no CKA loss is calculated.
+The free component may partly restore the information lost by removing the residual connection, but with the advantage that we can monitor which information goes through it, and even visualize it (as in Section \ref{sec:compvisualizations}).